This article discuss preparations required to transport motorcycles.

 Most movers do not require the battery to be removed for motorcycle preparation.
 Some motorcycle movers do want the battery cables to be disconnected from the battery prior to pick up, however.
 Additionally, it is a good idea to disable or disconnect any devices that could drain battery power while the motorcycle is in transit such as alarms and communication devices.

-The vast majority of transportation companies do not require the motorcycle to be on a pallet or in a crate for shipping.
+The vast majority of bike transportation companies do not require the motorcycle to be on a pallet or in a crate for shipping.
 Most transport companies provide what is known as roll on / roll off (ro-ro) service.
-Some shippers do move motorcycles on pallets and if so these shippers provide the pallet and take the pallet with them after delivery to use on future motorcycle shipments.
+Some shippers do move motorcycles on pallets and if so these shippers provide the pallet and take the motorcycle shipping pallets with them after delivery to use on future motorcycle shipments.
 Some transporters use wooden pallets and some use metal pallets.
 The metal pallets usually have casters on them so the motorcycle can be moved around easily while it is attached to the pallet.
 The moving companies that use wooden pallets usually have pallet jacks on their trucks to move the palleted motorcycles.

 If you plan to ship motorcycles it is a good plan to spend some time reviewing the condition of the bike prior to shipping.
 Make sure there are no loose parts or accessories that might come loose during the shipping process.
 There is a fair amount of road vibration that occurs during transit and loose items could become damaged or damage other areas of the bike.
 We recommend that you take the time to check the tightness of accessible fasteners and to make sure nothing is leaking.
 If you do have leaks you should either repair the leaks or remove the fluids that are leaking such as oil, fuel, brake fluid or coolant.

-Even though most transporters do not require the fuel to be drained we recommend removing as much of the fuel as possible.
+Even though most motorcycle transporters do not require the fuel to be drained we recommend removing as much of the fuel as possible.
 Additionally, it is a good idea to disconnect the battery cables and wrap them so they do not come in contact with the battery terminals and cause a spark.